 Did it ever strike you as you read the Bible all the genealogies?
 How many people God knows by...?
 I mean, that's just an example, He knows everybody's name and especially does He know the names of His children and especially does He run to meet their every need.
 The foundation of all prayer, God is our Father.
 Let's pray.

 This is precious truth to us, our Father, precious beyond words.
 How the preacher struggles to find the words that can say it and some way convey the magnificence of this reality.
 We don't deserve to be Your children, we know that.
 We don't deserve to have You near us.
 We don't deserve Your grace and mercy.
 We don't deserve Your companionship.
 We don't deserve the joy You give.
 We don't deserve all Your promises and covenants.
 We don't deserve salvation and eternal life.
 We don't deserve to be called Your children.
 But we are so grateful that we can call you Father, that each of us can say, "My Father, Abba," and rush into Your presence to receive grace and help in time of need.
-And we can come all the time, in every posture, in every place, in every time with any and every attitude, You're there and You're waiting.
+And we can come all the time, in every posture, in every place, in every time with any and every attitude.
+You're there and You're waiting.
 The only barrier is the sin that we cherish and will not release.
-So, Lord, cleanse us even now.
-Take out any barrier that would be between us and Thee that we might come in joy and our prayers be not hindered.
-And as the cries of our hearts come before You and as all the little issues and big issues of our lives that are raised before You and our prayers ascend, and as You hear the cry of each of Your children whose name You know, all we ask is that You would answer in a way that would hallow Your name, bring Your Kingdom, do Your will, fulfill Your promise to meet our need, forgive our sin and guide us in righteousness so that in the end You will be glorified.
+And so, Lord, cleanse us even now.
+Take out any barrier that would be between us and Thee, that we might come in joy and our prayers be not hindered.
+And as the cries of our heart come before You and as all the little issues and big issues of our lives that are raised before You and our prayers ascend, and as You hear the cry of each of Your children whose name You know, all we ask is that You would answer in a way that would hallow Your name, bring Your kingdom, do Your will, fulfill Your promise to meet our need, forgive our sin and guide us in righteousness so that in the end You will be glorified.
 Amen.